Where are you located?

 Note: The GSL will make every effort to adhere to this regimen, however there are times when data delivery may be delayed due to factors beyond our control (instrumentation issues, supply backorders, or a higher than expected submission volume).
 We cannot fully guarantee same-day delivery for your samples.

 Next Generation Sequencing

-How much DNA/RNA do I need for Next Generation Sequencing Library preps?
+How much DNA/RNA do I need to submit for Next Generation Sequencing Library preps?

-Although it depends on the type of preps you are interested in, a good starting point is 2 μg of DNA or RNA in a volume of 50 μl (40 ng/μl).
-If you are unable to prepare 2 μg of DNA or RNA from your sample, please contact the GSL.
+Although it depends on the specific type of NGS library prep you are interested in, a good starting point is 1-2 μg of HMW DNA or RNA in a volume of 40-50 μl (20-50 ng/μl).
+If you are unable to prepare this amount, or need more information on specific library prep requirements, please contact the GSL team.

 How do you recommend shipping RNA or DNA to your lab?

 We recommend shipping DNA overnight with freezer packs.
-For RNA we recommend shipping on dry ice, with the total RNA either dissolved in nuclease-free water (50 μl), or as a precipitated pellet in 70% ethanol.
+For RNA we recommend shipping on dry ice, with the total RNA in nuclease-free water (50 μl).
 If the sample is mRNA, please contact the GSL to determine the appropriate volume.